KSP-KOS/KOS/doc/source/general/telnet.rst

 you are trying to create some sort of hardware rig.
 These days a small cheap mini-hardware implementation of linux should be doable, and could include the telnet client installed in it for very little storage cost.

+**TERMINAL EMULATION**

+As of right now, the terminal emulation of kOS only really supports XTERM or VT100 well, however the infrastructure is in place to support modifications to map to other terminal types.
+If you want to try a hand at adding the terminal emulation for a currently unsupported terminal, you'd do it by subclassing the kOS.UserIO.TerminalUnicodeMapper class.
+You can look at kOS.UserIO.TerminalXtermMapper as a sample to see wht you need to do.

+If you have a project where you want to just work with the terminal codes already supported, then these are the subset you need to support:

+*ASCII*
+  The following terms should have their normal ASCII meaning:

+0x08 (control-H)
+  backspace key

+0x0d (control-M)
+  Return key.
+On output it means go to left edge but don't go down a line.
+  A typical eoln needs to occur using its ASCII standard of \r\n.

+0x0a (control-J)
+  On output it means go to go down a line but don't go to the left edge A typical eoln needs to occur using its ASCII standard of \r\n.

+*Terminal codes*
+   The following terms should have their VT100/XTERM meaning:

+Left-Arrow
+  ESC [ D  *-- both on input and on output*

+Right-Arrow
+  ESC [ C  *-- both on input and on output*

+Up-Arrow
+  ESC [ A  *-- both on input and on output*

+Down-Arrow
+  ESC [ B  *-- both on input and on output*

+Home-key
+  ESC [ 1 ~  *-- input only*

+End-key
+  ESC [ 4 ~  *-- input only*

+Delete-to-the-right-key
+  ESC [ 3 ~  *-- input only*

+PageUp-key
+  ESC [ 5 ~  *-- input only*

+PageDown-key
+  ESC [ 6 ~  *-- input only*

+Move-to-home-of-screen-upper-left
+  ESC [ H  *-- output only*

+Move-to-end-of-line
+  ESC [ F  *-- output only*

+Teleport-cursor-to-coordinate
+  ESC [ *row* ; *col* H   *-- output only: rows and cols start counting at 1, not 0*

+Clearscreen
+  ESC [ 2 J  *-- output only*

+Scroll-screen-up-one-line-keeping-cursor-where-it-is
+  ESC [ S  *-- output only*

+Scroll-screen-down-one-line-keeping-cursor-where-it-is
+  ESC [ T  *-- output only*

+Delete-to-the-left-of-cursor-ie-backspace
+  ESC [ K  *-- output only*

+Delete-at-the-cursor-toward-the-right
+  ESC [ 1 K  *-- output only*

+*The following codes are for the XTERM emulation only*

+Server-telling-client-to-resize-screen
+  ESC [ 8 ; *newheight* ; *newwidth* t  *-- The height/width are in chars*

+Server-telling-client-to-change-window-title
+  ESC ] 2 ; *title string* BEL  *-- where BEL is the character normally used to mean beep: control-G or 0x07.
+But in this context it just marks the end of the title and shouldn't cause a beep.

+Any value not mentioned in the list above might still get sent, but you should be able to capture and ignore it.